Introduction

 In ORDS 19.4, they have removed Apache FOP but if you still want to generate, export or print PDF reports then don’t worry, because APEX Office Print (AOP) is there to help you out.
 This solution is completely integrated with Oracle APEX and offers a lot more features than Apache FOP.

-A minor change is added in the working of “install” and “setup” commands of Installer.
-Now you need to use the –saveParameters option to update ORDS parameter file while using “install” or “setup” command.
+A minor change is added in the working of the “install” and “setup” commands of the Installer.
+Now you need to use the –saveParameters option to update the ORDS parameter file while using the “install” or “setup” command.

 Previously the process was automatic, but this change provides more control and flexibility.
 So, now we can decide whether to save parameters or not based on our specific requirements.